Scottrock/ZenSwingWallet/docs/Readme-Windows.md

 1. Installing Zen on Windows

    1.1.
-Download the Zen node [zen windows binarys](https://github.com/cronicc/zen/releases/tag/v.2.0.8-4)
+Download the Zen node [zen windows binarys](https://github.com/cronicc/zen/releases/tag/v.2.0.8-4) also available [here](https://github.com/Scottrock/zen-swing-wallet-ui/tree/master/Win64/Zen%20Clients

    1.2.
 Unzip the file so that the executables `zend.exe` and `zen-cli.exe` are in one directory.